 Working with professional and reliable overseas movers can guarantee a smooth and trouble-free move.
 Removalists can not only pack all of your household furniture and your belongings, but they can also acquaint you with the customs regulations and give you tips regarding the clearance.

 Ask 5 movers that operate in Brisbane for a price estimate.
 Make sure you fully understand your moving quote – what is already included in the price and for what you may be charged additionally.
 Services like hoisting and storage are usually charged extra.
 Before deciding on a moving company, ask friends for a recommendation or check ratings and reviews at sites like MyMovingReviews.com.
 Make sure the company provides comprehensive insurance.

 Make a list of al personal service providers, government and non-government institutions, utility providers you use and inform them about your move.
 Cancel all subscriptions and manage payments.
 Make sure you keep all medical records, bank statements and other personal documents in a safe place where they won’t get lost during the move.

 Moreover, when packing your items, dispose of all hazardous materials like your nail polish remover.
 Movers cannot transport hazardous and perishable items.
 Ask your removalist to provide you with a list of all items considered hazardous.
 Take special care of fragile and expensive items when packing.

 Plan the cleaning ahead.
 You should leave your place cleaned and tidied.
-Usually, you start thinking of how to deal with the mess once you see the mess after movers leave the place.
-Either plan enough time for the sweep-and-scrub task, or arrange a professional cleaning company.
+Usually, you start thinking about how to deal with the mess once you see the mess after movers leave the place.
+Either plan enough time for the sweep-and-scrub task or arrange a professional cleaning company.